I am a passionate communications crafter and in order for you to understand how I can help you tell your story, here is mine.

 What I like to do in my spare time

-Cycling, singing at open mics, doing standup, drawing, reading long graphic novels, taking pictures with my film camera and drinking Earl Grey tea.
+Cycling, singing at open mics, reading long graphic novels, taking pictures with my film camera and drinking Earl Grey tea.

 FAQ